 The pension scheme for the Strukton Rail AB (Sweden) employees born before 1978 concerns a defined benefit plan.
-All active participants to this plan were participating in the Sweden Pension Plan ITP2, but all active participants are transferred to the defined contribution plan insured at PRI.
+All active participants to this plan are participating in the Sweden Pension Plan ITP2.
 The other two current plans concern the Sweden pension Plan Balfour Beatty and Sweden Pension Plan KPA.
 These two plans have only inactive participants of the former Balfour Beatty and the former Svensk Banproduktion.
 The three plans are administered by PRI, a pension insurer.
-The total liabilities at year-end 2022 amounted to €36.4 million (2021: €56.1 million).
+The total liabilities at year-end 2023 amounted to €37.6 million (2022: €36.4 million).
 For this purpose, the pension commitments were stated at present value based on IAS 19.
 The calculation is performed by a qualified actuary.
 The liability must be financed by the Company.
 The pension payment is carried out by the organisation Alecta.
 The risk of the Company's bankruptcy is insured with PRI.
 In the context of this insurance, guarantees were issued to PRI amounting to SEK 110 million (€10.5 million).
 Alecta applies different principles for the calculation of the liability than PRI.
 Therefore, Alecta's calculated provision is higher.
 Strukton annually pays a premium to PRI for this so-called 'estimated redemption cost'.
 The liability of Strukton Rail Sweden's in-house pension scheme (ITP2) has been frozen as of December 31, 2021.
 As of January 1, 2022 pension premiums are insured with PRI and as a result the related liability will reduce over time as pensions are paid out.

-Strukton Rail NV (Belgium)
+Strukton Rail N.V.
+(Belgium)

-This pension insurance plan for employees of Strukton Railinfra N.V. is a defined benefit plan.
+The pension insurance for the employees of Strukton Rail N.V. in Belgium is a defined benefit plan.
 The pension provision is funded with an insurance contract with quoted market prices.

 Strukton Civiel Noord & Oost B.V.
-(The Netherlands)
+(Netherlands)

-For Strukton Civiel Noord & Oost B.V. an indexation liability has been entered for the benefit plan.
-The indexation provision is financed with an insurance agreement with Nationale Nederlanden.
-New entitlements are no longer being accrued in this benefit plan.
+An indexation commitment for the pension scheme was recognized for Strukton Civiel Noord & Oost B.V.
+The indexation provision is funded with an insurance contract administered by Nationale Nederlanden.
+No new rights are accrued in this pension scheme.

 Strukton Civiel Zuid B.V.
-(The Netherlands)
+(Netherlands)

-For Strukton Civiel Zuid B.V. an indexation liability has been entered for the benefit plan.
-The indexation provision is financed with an insurance agreement with Delta Lloyd.
+An indexation commitment for the pension scheme was recognized for Strukton Civiel Zuid B.V.
+The indexation provision is funded with an insurance contract which is administered by Delta Lloyd.